Yusra Mardini: Early life

 Mardini was born to a Sunni Syrian family.
+Her parents were Ezzat Mardini (also referred to as Mohamed Ezzat Mardini) and Mervat Mardini.
 Growing up in Damascus, Syria, Mardini trained in swimming with the support of the Syrian Olympic Committee.
 In 2012, she represented Syria in the 2012 FINA World Swimming Championships (25 m) 200 metre individual medley, 200 metre freestyle and 400 metre freestyle events.

 Mardini's house was destroyed in the Syrian Civil War.
 Mardini and her sister Sarah decided to flee Syria in August 2015.
 They reached Lebanon, and then Turkey, where they arranged to be smuggled into Greece by boat with 18 other migrants, though the boat was meant to be used by no more than 6 or 7 people.
 After the motor stopped working and the dinghy began to take on water in the Aegean Sea, Yusra, Sarah, and two other people who were able to swim jumped into the water and pushed and pulled the boat through the water for over 3 hours until the group reached the island of Lesbos.
 They then traveled on foot through Europe to Germany, where they settled in Berlin in September 2015.
 Her parents and younger sister, Shahed, also fled Syria and live in Germany.